thomlake/streamingplot/README.md

 Usage
 =====
 streamplot is designed for use within a command line environment.
-All the following examples assume you've moved streamplot is somewhere on your `$PATH`, removed the `.py` extension, and made it executable as described in the Installation section above.
+All the following examples assume you've moved streamplot somewhere on your `$PATH`, removed the `.py` extension, and made it executable as described in the Installation section above.
 The simplest use case is

     $ somedatageneratingprocess | python streamplot.py